Skip to main content

 ABO Group and Rh Type

-There are 3 possible mechanisms through which the pregnant woman can develop antibodies to fetal red blood cells:
+A pregnant woman can develop antibodies to fetal red blood cells through 3 mechanisms:

-1. Fetal-maternal hemorrhage, during which the mother is exposed to fetal red cells.
+• Fetal-maternal hemorrhage: Antibodies can develop if the mother is exposed to fetal red cells during fetal-maternal hemorrhage.
 This can occur due to miscarriage, induced abortion, childbirth, placental rupture, accidents, or medical procedures carried out during pregnancy.

-2. The pregnant woman had a blood transfusion with blood that has the same blood group as the fetus, but not the pregnant woman.
-This may happen with blood groups that are not commonly tested for in routine transfusion work-up.
+• Blood transfusion: Antibodies can develop if the pregnant woman had a blood transfusion with blood that has the same blood group as the fetus but not the pregnant woman.
+This may happen with blood groups that are not commonly tested for in routine transfusion workup.

-3. Naturally occurring antibodies as in ABO incompatibility (see Question 2).
+• Naturally occurring antibodies: Antibodies can develop naturally, as in ABO incompatibility (see Question 2).

-Because we perform ABO/Rh testing for pregnant patients, we want to ensure that any mother who can become sensitized to the Rh(D) antigen by a Rh(D)-positive fetus is given the opportunity to receive RhIG.
+Quest performs ABO/Rh testing for pregnant patients, as it is important to ensure that any mother who can become sensitized to the Rh(D) antigen by a Rh(D)-positive fetus is given the opportunity to receive RhIg.
 Some mothers who are serologically weakly positive for D phenotype (weak D) may still form antibodies to the D antigen.
-Our test system is designed to identify these mothers with Rh(D) typing discrepancies as D negative, to ensure that they have the opportunity to receive RhIG to prevent future HDFN.1,2
+The Quest test system is designed to identify mothers with Rh(D) typing discrepancies as D negative to help ensure that they can receive RhIg to prevent future HDFN.1,2

 There are 2 categories of altered Rh(D) expression that can cause typing discrepancies: weak D antigen and partial D antigen.
 Weak D antigen is observed in individuals who have RHD gene alleles that cause diminished expression (rather than full or no expression) of the D antigen on their red blood cells.
 Testing of these individuals may variably result in a D+ (Rh positive) or D- (Rh negative) report, depending upon the sensitivity and specificity of commercial Rh(D) typing reagents used in different serological testing methods.
 Thus, these D variants are often called “weak D+” based on their serological reactivity to anti-D reagents.3

-In contrast, up to 4% of patients who have inherited an altered RHD gene possess a partial D antigen or D variant antigen, in which only a portion of the normal D antigen is expressed.
-Unlike most patients with the weak D phenotype, patients with these partial D phenotypes or D variant phenotypes may form anti-D antibodies if exposed to fetal red blood cells expressing the D antigen.
-Because routine serologic testing does not differentiate these altered RHD gene subtypes, some women who type as “weak D+” are at risk for developing antibodies that could cause HDFN.
-Therefore, RhIG may be appropriate for patients with suspected “weak D+” during pregnancy.3-5
+In contrast, approximately 5% to 10% of US patients who have inherited an altered RHD gene possess a partial D antigen or D-variant antigen in which only a portion of the normal D antigen is expressed.4 Unlike most patients with the weak D phenotype, patients with these partial D phenotypes or D-variant phenotypes may form anti-D antibodies if exposed to fetal red blood cells expressing the D antigen.
+Because routine serologic testing does not differentiate these altered RHD gene subtypes, some women who type as weak D+ are at risk for developing antibodies that could cause HDFN.
+Therefore, RhIg may be appropriate for patients with suspected weak D+ during pregnancy.3-6

 For patients with suspected D variants who wish to avoid the use of RhIg, the Weak RHD Analysis Workup is available from Versiti (Blood Center of Wisconsin) using the Versiti order code 3040.
-Results from this Workup can be used to classify a patient’s Rh type and determine if RhIg is needed.3-5
+Results from this workup can be used to classify a patient’s Rh type and determine if RhIg is needed.3-7

 References

-1. Fung MK, Eder AF, Spitalnik SL, et al, eds.
+1. Cohn CS, Delaney M, Johnson ST, et al, eds.
 Technical Manual.
-19th ed.
-Bethesda, MD: American Association of Blood Banks; 2017.
+21st ed.
+Bethesda, MD: Association for the Advancement of Blood and Biotherapies; 2023.

 2. Bowman J. Thirty-five years of Rh prophylaxis.
 Transfusion.
 2003;43(12):1661-1666. doi:10.1111/j.0041-1132.2003.00632.x

-3. Sandler SG, Roseff S, Dormen RE, et al, for the CAP Transfusion Medicine Resource Committee.
-Policies and procedures related to testing for weak D phenotypes and administration of Rh immune globulin: results and recommendations related to supplemental questions in the comprehensive transfusion medicine survey of the College of American Pathologists.
+3. Sandler SG, Roseff SD, Domen RE, et al. Policies and procedures related to testing for weak D phenotypes and administration of Rh immune globulin: results and recommendations related to supplemental questions in the Comprehensive Transfusion Medicine survey of the College of American Pathologists.
 Arch Pathol Lab Med.
 2014;138(5):620-625. doi:10.5858/arpa.2013-0141-CP

 This FAQ is provided for informational purposes only and is not intended as medical advice.
 A clinician’s test selection and interpretation, diagnosis, and patient management decisions should be based on his/her education, clinical expertise, and assessment of the patient.